WNS3 2018 Call For Papers

-The Workshop on ns-3 (WNS3) is a one and a half day workshop to be held on Wednesday May 13, 2015 and Thursday morning May 14, 2015, hosted by Centre Tecnològic de Telecomunicacions de Catalunya (CTTC) in Castelldefels (Barcelona).
+The Workshop on ns-3 (WNS3) is a one and one-half day workshop that was held on June 13-14, 2018, hosted by the National Institute of Technology Karnataka (NITK) Surathkal, Mangalore, India.
 The objective of the workshop is to gather ns-3 users and developers, together with networking simulation practitioners and users, and developers of other network simulation tools, to discuss the ns-3 simulator and related activities.

 - new models, devices, protocols and applications for ns-3